asantaga/wiserHomeAssistantPlatform/README.md

     - Service `get_schedule/set_schedule/copy_schedule/assign_schedule`: Provides ability to get/set/copy/assign schedules for rooms, hotwater, lights and shutters
     - Service `set_device_mode`: Provides ability to set the mode of a specific smartplug, hot water, light or shutter.
 It can be set to either `manual` or `auto` , the latter means it follows any schedule set.

     More information on using all the services available to this integration can be found [here](https://github.com/asantaga/wiserHomeAssistantPlatform/blob/master/docs/services.md)

+- **Events & Triggers**
+  - A wiser_event event name with a type of boosted, started_heating and stopped_heating.
+See [Events & Triggers](#events--triggers)

 - **Lovelace UI Cards**
   - Schedule Card to add, edit, delete and rename schedules